sap-linuxlab/community.sap_install/docs/getting_started/secure-your-passwords.md

 You can also encrypt an entire file, e.g. containing multiple secrets.

 However, if variables are defined in the file it will encrypt the variable names as well and makes it harder to identify the source definition of a referenced variable.
 Also, encrypting the entire file will require ansible-vault commands to view or edit the contents of the file.
 A file containing individually encrypted values can be viewed and edited as any other file without uncovering the actual secret value.

-It will prompt for the vault password - either to be created, or to be used for decrypting the existing content.
+`ansible-vault` will prompt for the vault password - either to be created for a new encrypted file, or to be used for decrypting existing content (for view or edit operations).

 ```bash
 ansible-vault encrypt file_containing_secrets.yml